"Shared Decision-Making" - What Does This Actually Mean and What Does It Look Like?

 In truth, shared decision-making looks different depending on the situation.
 As with everything we try to do at CPN, we will move beyond the jargon to get both concrete and relational about decision-making when caring for a child with serious illness.
 This session will explore the dimensions of shared decision-making and give participants a framework for considering the variables (including medical facts, personal values, personal preferences, risk tolerance).

-The event is featuring Kate Nelson, MD – Staff Physician, Pediatric Palliative Care at Toronto’s Sick Kids for Children Hospital.
+The event featured Kate Nelson, MD – Staff Physician, Pediatric Palliative Care at Toronto’s Hospital for Sick Kids.

 Kate Nelson, MD